 There are three museums (Svalbardmuseum, North Pole Expedition Museum, Mine Museum in Gruve 3), university, public library, school with swimming- and sports hall, kindergarten as well as supermarket, several shops, galleries and a range of hotels, restaurants and a large and still growing number of tour operators.
 Tourism, science and administration are now the most important economical activities.
 Coal mining is slowly disappearing from the scene.
 There is still coal mining going on in mine 7 close to Longyearbyen, but the large mines in Sveagruva, Svea Nord and Lunckefjellet, are closed.

 Longyearbyen has a population of more than 2,000 today, which is internationally mixed.
 Norwegians are the biggest group, followed by other Scandinavian nationalities, but there are also a lot of Thai people, various European nationalities, Russian, US-Americans and others.
 Longyearbyen has become a modern and popular place to live.
 The downside of this development is that the housing market has become very difficult and prices for accommodation are amongst the highest in all of Norway, which in itself is not exactly a cheap country either.

 Because of its position near the pole, Spitsbergen is a good place for antennas to pick up data from certain satellites.

-Outside Ny Ålesund, Polen is the only country next to Norway to run a permanently staffed research station, which is located in the Hornsund.
+Outside Ny-Ålesund, Poland is the only country next to Norway to run a permanently staffed research station, which is located in Hornsund.

-The Polish station in the Hornsund
+The Polish research station in Isbjørnhamna, Hornsund.

 There are several stations.
-The radio station Isfjord Radio near Kapp Linné im Isfjord is run automatically since 1999 and not in use anymore since a glass fibre cable made it obsolet from a technical point of view.
-There are still permanently staffed weather stations on Hopen, Bjørnøya as well as Jan Mayen (does not belong to Svalbard).
+The former radio station Isfjord Radio at Kapp Linné in Isfjord, just on the west coast, is run automatically since 1999 and not in use anymore since a glass fibre cable made it technically obsolete.
+It is run as a wilderness hotel today.